-Initial assessments are charged at a one off fee of £60 (on-site) or £80 (off-site / customers home).
+Initial assessments are charged at a one off fee of £100 (on-site) or £160 (off-site / customers home).
 During the Initial meeting you will have our full attention for as long as it takes to ascertain what the issues are and to come up with a schedule for future training, Minimum average session is around 3-4 hours.

 Basic 1-2-1 Training for both dog & owner can take place on or off site, however we always recommend that the first 2 sessions at least are here at our site, if needed (and safe to do so) we can then meet for training off site.

 Our training sessions last for between 1-2 hours and we recommend at least 1 training session per week for a minimum of at least 10 weeks to see positive and sustainable results.

 After your initial assessment its your choice to book up for further training, you will be given recommendations at the meeting.
 Training can be done as part of a regular training program or as and when you require.

 The major secret to any training / rehabilitation is continuity and consistency!

 1-2-1 sessions can be bought up front as a block of 10 for £500 ( individual sessions are charged at £65 per session ) Alternatively you may like to consider our unlimited access programmes for which you can book as many sessions as you like within a 6 or 12 month period.
 Even if you think your sorted, take a break and need to come back within the 6 or 12 months you can do so at NO extra cost!
 You could book a training session every day for six or twelve months if you really have the time!

 Training your dog is the easy part, training you to be consistent is the hard part!